A Charles Paris Mystery

 A Charles Paris Mystery is a series of detective novels by Simon Brett, about actor Charles Paris, who solves murders he encounters in his theatrical and film jobs.

 The novels have been adapted by Jeremy Front into a comedy-drama series for BBC Radio, starring Bill Nighy.

 Brett was inspired to write the Charles Paris series after working on the BBC radio adaptations of Lord Peter Wimsey: "I realised that plot is really important but character and dialogue were actually just as important."

 Character

-Charles Paris is an unhappily separated (but not divorced, more than 30 years on), moderately successful character actor with a slight drinking problem who gets entangled in various crimes, and finds himself unwillingly in the role of amateur detective.
+Charles Paris is an unhappily separated (but not divorced, more than 30 years on), moderately successful character actor (Note: In Not Dead, Only Resting (Chapter Seven), Charles Paris is categorized as a character actor by the Spotlight directory.) with a slight drinking problem who gets entangled in various crimes, and finds himself unwillingly in the role of amateur detective.

 Bill Nighy describes Paris as "an actor sleuth, who drinks too much and smokes too much and doesn't work very much.
 But every time he does go to work, somebody gets murdered."